finos/symphony-bdk-java/docs/extension.md

 > in following versions.

 ## Overview
-The BDK extension model consists of a single, coherent concept: the `BdkExtension` API.
+The BDK extension model consists of a simple concept: the `BdkExtension` API.
 Note, however, that `BdkExtension` itself is just a marker interface.

 The `BdkExtension` API is available through the module `:symphony-bdk-extension-api` but other modules might be required